 |Course #||Course Title||Credits|

 Research, Prof Development and Marketing

 |FONU 427||Supervised Practice in Food Management

 and Long-Term Care

-Required courses for the MS/DI track: Besides those listed above, students who are matched to the MS/DI track are required to take additional courses which are part of the Master of Science in Dietetics degree program.
-Please note that completion of the MS in Dietetics degree also requires successful comprehensive exam completion according to policy of the School of Nursing.
+Besides those listed above, students enrolled in the MS/DI program are required to take additional courses which are part of the Master of Science in Dietetics degree program.
+Please note that completion of the MS in Dietetics degree also requires successful comprehensive exam completion according to policies of the School of Nursing.

 Details about the Loyola academic calendar, including the start dates of each semester, can be found at: http://www.luc.edu/academics/schedules/index.shtml.

 Interns broaden their perspective on various areas of dietetics through seminars, group tours and other activities.
 Participation in all seminars and related activities is mandatory for all interns.
 Examples include: participation in the Distinguished Speaker Seminar Series and the Palmer Research Symposium sponsored by the Marcella Niehoff School of Nursing, Illinois Dietetic Association (IDA) Annual Assembly, IDA Lobby Day in Springfield, IL, seminars on sports nutrition, reimbursement and ethical issues in dietetic practice, media training, and an ethnic food tour.
 Participation in these activities is required.
 This time is not calculated as part of supervised-practice or didactic hours.
 An additional fee is added to tuition to cover the costs of seminar participation.